 Image-Guided Superficial Radiation Therapy (IG-SRT)

-Image-Guided Superficial Radiation Therapy (IG-SRT) is the first and only skin cancer treatment that uses ultrasound images.
+Image-Guided Superficial Radiotherapy (IG-SRT) is the first and only skin cancer treatment that uses ultrasound images.
 The ultrasound images let us see the exact size of the cancer so we can target the area with the precise dose.
-These images also show the cancer shrinking and going away after each treatment.
+These images also show the remaining cancer cells shrinking and going away after each radiation treatment.
 While traditional skin cancer procedures are effective, they require surgical incisions and a lengthy recovery.
 IG-SRT requires no anesthesia, incisions, stitching, scarring, pain, or downtime.

 With unique advancements in technology, such as IG-SRT, more healthy tissue is left unaffected.
-This low dose of radiation safely destroys non-melanoma skin cancer cells without damaging healthy surrounding tissue.
+This low dose of radiation will safely kill cancer cells without damaging healthy surrounding tissue.

-This treatment differs from traditional SRT, which employs radiotherapy without the benefit of ultrasound images.
-The ultrasound images let your dermatologist see the exact size of the cancer so he or she can target the area with the accurate dose.
+This treatment differs from traditional SRT, which employs electron beam radiotherapy without the benefit of ultrasound images.
+The ultrasound images let your radiation therapist see the exact size of the lesions treated and the tumor configuration so he or she can target the area with an accurate dose.
 These images also show the cancer shrinking after each treatment.

 IG-SRT is an FDA-cleared non-surgical treatment option for basal cell carcinoma, and squamous cell carcinoma.
 According to the National Comprehensive Cancer Network guidelines, radiation therapy such as IG-SRT is an effective treatment option for patients.